Rhytidectomy in Austin, TX

 Your Facelift Experience

-A consultation with Dr. Christine Fisher will allow her to assess your face and learn what you are hoping for in terms of results.
+A consultation with Dr. Christine Fisher or Dr. Siliva Kurtovic will allow them to assess your face and learn what you are hoping for in terms of results.
 For younger patients, she may recommend a liquid facelift, which is a customized combination of non-surgical procedures that tighten, lift, and smooth out the skin on the face.
 This approach often includes BOTOX® Cosmetic and one or two different fillers, and perhaps a Halo™ laser treatment.

 - Known for natural-looking aesthetic results in breast reconstruction and cosmetic surgery.

 - Elected by peers for inclusion in Texas Monthly's Texas Super Doctors®: Rising Stars listing.

 - Reconstructed over 3,000 patients, including more than 1,500 DIEP flap reconstructions.

 - 4.9-star average rating over hundreds of reviews for cosmetic surgery.